vsshirva/vshello_world/README.md

 # vshello_world
-Do it with Passion else dont do it
+Do it with Passion else dont do front end developer